-- 3.16 Both working together as WRSE and in preparation for their own WRMPs, individual water companies have identified and provided data for all regional supply, demand and transfer options not included in the baselines, whether existing, under construction, or new.
-Options may be stand-alone or made up of: - Option elements (resource, conveyance,) - Option phases (modular increases in resource DO) - Option stages (planning, development, construction and operation) - 3.17 For example, existing transfers are input with two elements: - DO of the bulk transfer agreement under different planning scenarios (resource element) - capacity of the transfer pipeline (conveyance element) - 3.18 This enables the investment model to both run simulations of the system with the bulk transfer agreements fixed, or to run with optimisation of existing transfer pipeline utilisation. - 3.19 Drought interventions may be included as options to enable better understanding of the impact of temporary use bans, non-essential use bans, drought permits and drought orders, and to better evaluate the investment cost of resilience to different levels of service. - 3.20 Demand and supply options due for completion before the 2025 start of the planning horizon will be included in the baseline forecasts.
+Both working together as WRSE and in preparation for their own WRMPs, individual water companies have identified and provided data for all regional supply, demand and transfer options not included in the baselines, whether existing, under construction, or new.

+Options may be stand-alone or made up of:

+- Option elements (resource, conveyance) - Option phases (modular increases in resource DO) - Option stages (planning, development, construction and operation)

+For example, existing transfers are input with two elements:

+- DO of the bulk transfer agreement under different planning scenarios (resource element) - capacity of the transfer pipeline (conveyance element)

+This enables the investment model to both run simulations of the system with the bulk transfer agreements fixed, or to run with optimisation of existing transfer pipeline utilisation.

+Drought interventions may be included as options to enable better understanding of the impact of temporary use bans, non-essential use bans, drought permits and drought orders which temporarily change the conditions in an abstraction and or discharge, and to better evaluate the investment cost of resilience to different levels of service.

+Demand and supply options due for completion before the start of the planning horizon in 2025 will be included in the baseline forecasts.
 Any sustainability reductions planned before 2025 will also be included in the baseline forecasts.

-- 3.21 Companies will have agreed with regulators any other options that are considered fixed in the plan, for instance those which planning, development or construction is due to start before 2025 but complete beyond that date. - 3.22 Demand reduction strategies per WRZ are developed by companies from combinations of available demand options to meet different demand reduction targets.
-Three per zone are envisaged.
-As recirculation of WAFU through effluent discharge is a consequence of demand levels upstream, for each demand strategy in upstream zones, the associated effect on downstream WAFU is calculated by the simulation model for input via the DLP. - 3.23 New supply options and transfers can include elements, phases and stages as listed above; the combination of the components by the investment model defines when or if an option is commissioned, the maximum DO available, and the combined operational expenditure, which the optimiser uses in comparison with the operational expenditure of all other options to minimise utilisation while satisfying demand across all planning scenarios. - 3.24 Whether options result in a need for new treatment capacity in a zone depends on: - baseline demand growth - amount of demand reduction that frees up existing treatment capacity - amount of DO reduction that frees up existing treatment capacity (e.g. sustainability reductions) - 3.25 If additional treatment is required these are taken into account when deriving the overall investment programmes. - 3.26 WRSE's Multi-sector group and Environmental Advisory Group (part of SAB) will also provide potential options which will be considered in the investment model.
-Customer input to options is considered through their preference of option type. - 3.27 A more detailed description of options development, appraisal, and option component mapping for modelling is included in Method Statement 1328 WRSE Options Appraisal.
+Companies have agreed with regulators any other options that are considered fixed in the plan, for instance those which planning, development or construction is due to start before 2025 but complete beyond that date, as per WRPG.

+Demand reduction strategies per WRZ are developed by companies from combinations of available demand options to meet different demand reduction targets.
+Three per zone are envisaged, though more can be submitted to WRSE for consideration.
+As recirculation of WAFU through effluent discharge is a consequence of demand levels upstream, for each demand strategy in upstream zones, the associated effect on downstream WAFU is calculated by the simulation model for input via the DLP.

+New supply options and transfers can include elements, phases and stages as listed above; the combination of the components by the investment model defines when or if an option is commissioned, the maximum DO available, and the combined operational expenditure, which the optimiser uses in comparison with the operational expenditure of all other options to minimise utilisation while satisfying demand across all planning scenarios.

+Whether options result in a need for new treatment capacity in a zone depends on:

+- Baseline demand growth - Amount of demand reduction that frees up existing treatment capacity - Amount of DO reduction that frees up existing treatment capacity (e.g. sustainability reductions)

+If additional treatment is required these are taken into account when deriving the overall investment programmes.

+WRSE's Multi-sector group and Environmental Advisory Group (part of SAB) will also provide potential options which will be considered in the investment model.
+These options will have to be of a comparable standard to the water company options.
+Customer input to options is considered through their preference of option type.

+A more detailed description of options development, appraisal, and option component mapping for modelling is included in Method Statement 1328 WRSE Options Appraisal.